-Ali represents a wide range of stakeholders across the capital structure, including debtors-in-possession, trustees, creditors, statutory creditor and equity holder committees, bondholders, financial institutions and third-party purchasers of distressed assets.
-He advises on large Chapter 11 restructurings on a nationwide scale, as well as provides counsel to boards of directors on insolvency-related issues.
+Ali represents a wide range of stakeholders across the capital structure, including debtors-in-possession, trustees, creditors, statutory creditor and equity holder committees, bondholders, financial institutions, and third-party purchasers of distressed assets.
+He advises on Chapter 11 restructurings on a nationwide scale, as well as providing counsel to boards of directors on insolvency-related issues.
 Ali also represents acquirers of distressed assets and/or debt both in and out of court.
 In addition, he navigates clients through cross-border insolvencies.

-Valued by clients and colleagues alike for his tenacity and forward-thinking approach to resolving difficult problems and highly charged disputes, Ali seeks to analyze his client’s position from all angles, identifying the risks and opportunities they face, and then devising a path to reconciliation that is grounded in the law and actionable in execution.
-Ali strives to formulate arguments that offer the potential to reposition the opposition in favor of maximizing client recovery.
+Valued by clients and colleagues alike for his tenacity and forward-thinking approach to resolving difficult problems and highly charged disputes, Ali seeks to analyze his clients’ position from all angles, identifying the risks and opportunities they face, and devising a path to reconciliation that is grounded in the law and actionable in execution.

 Ali has worked with clients on insolvency events in the manufacturing, real estate, construction, hospitality, energy – including oil and gas – telecommunications, retail, transportation, financial services, technology industries and mass torts.

-Personally dedicated to delivering pragmatic legal counsel and high-quality work product, Ali directs a team of lawyers whose focus is to help clients reach their objectives, all while emphasizing responsiveness to client needs.
+Personally dedicated to delivering pragmatic legal counsel and high-quality work product, Ali’s team-oriented focus is to help clients reach their objectives, all while emphasizing responsiveness to client needs.
 Ali strives to continuously deliver a mix of insolvency and litigation abilities and practical business know-how cultivated over more than three decades of practice.